Package Btrait

 A crisp trait dataset

-While for traits that are fuzzy coded, one species can belong to different trait modalities, for traits in crisp (binary) format, a species can belong only to ONE modality within one trait.
+While for traits that are fuzzy coded, one species can belong to different trait modalities (that should sum to 1 for each trait), for traits in crisp (binary) format, a species can belong only to ONE modality within one trait.

 Examples of ‘numerical’ traits for a taxon are, e.g. mean biomass, mean longevity, respiration rate.
 The feeding type to which a taxon belongs is a ‘categorical’ trait.